Byron/gitoxide/DEVELOPMENT.md

 - Use `Options` whenever there is something to configure in terms of branching behaviour.
 It can be defaulted, and if it can't these fields should be parameters of the method that takes these `Options`.
 - Use `Context` when data is required to perform an operation at all.
-See `git_config::path::Context` as reference.
+See `gix_config::path::Context` as reference.
 It can't be defaulted and the fields could also be parameters.

 ## Lifetimes